-- Use machine learning technologies in VLSI CAD to further automate the design, verification and implementation of the most advanced chips. - Relate to the usage of machine learning algorithms for Compact Lithographic Process Models. - Apply Machine Learning in Mask Synthesis and Physical Verification to bear on CAD problems such as hot-spot detection, efficient test generation, post-silicon measurement minimization. - Predict the Yield and Reliability of VLSI chips using machine learning methods. - Comprehend the appropriate application of the various supervised, unsupervised and statistical learning in the various layers of chip design hierarchy.
+- Make use of machine learning technologies in VLSI CAD to further automate the design, verification and implementation of the most advanced chips. - Utilize the usage of machine learning algorithms for Compact Lithographic Process Models. - Apply Machine Learning in Mask Synthesis and Physical Verification to bear on CAD problems such as hot-spot detection, efficient test generation, post-silicon measurement minimization. - Discover the Yield and Reliability of VLSI chips using machine learning methods. - Choose the appropriate application of the various supervised, unsupervised and statistical learning in the various layers of chip design hierarchy.

-UNIT 1 A PRELIMINARY TAXONOMY FOR MACHINE LEARNING IN VLSI CAD 9
+UNIT I A PRELIMINARY TAXONOMY FOR MACHINE LEARNING IN VLSI CAD 9